DilanRocco/Interlude/README.md

 intervals and encourage children to learn when to take breaks from computer use.

-This may be due to the fact that this book was written many years ago in 2005 before addictive apps like Instagram, TikTok, Facebook, become very popular.
-So I decided to take the rules Anshel says about children in Chapter 9, and put these techinques in not only children but adults as well.
 ### Solution

 Mr. Anshel spilts the latter part of the chapter 9 into four sections.